Ludorg/s_fractal_cpp/README.md

 To install WSL on Windows 10, read the [Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-For a quick use of a Linux shell, [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) is a good solution.
+For a quick use of a Linux shell, [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) is a perfect solution.
 It was used to test compilation of s_fractal_cpp.

 ### LibXML2 install